TosinAremu/LITA-Captstone-Project/README.md

 #### Visualizations and Insights
   1. Top Selling Product:
-  - The bar chart reveals that hats are the top-selling item with approximately 80K units sold, followed by shoes (73K), gloves (63K), and shirts (63K).
+  - The bar chart reveals that hats are the top selling item with approximately 80K units sold, followed by shoes (73K), gloves (63K), and shirts (63K).
 Jackets are the least selling item with only 28K units.
   - This information helps identify popular products, which can guide stock replenishment and marketing efforts.
   2. Sales by Product and Region (Map Visualization):
   - The map displays sales distribution by region for each product, color-coded by product type.
 This shows geographic patterns in product demand, though the specific numbers aren’t visible on the map.
   - This insight allows the business to focus on regions with higher demand for certain products.
   4. Sales by Month (Line Chart):
-  - The line chart depicts monthly sales trends, with notable peaks in February and May, while sales dip in later months, particularly around October to December.
+  - The line chart depicts monthly sales trends, with notable peaks in March and May, while sales dip in later months, particularly around October to December.
   - This seasonality insight can help in planning promotions, inventory, and marketing campaigns during high-demand months.
   5. Product by Quantity (Pie Chart):
   - This pie chart visualizes the distribution of quantities sold by product.
 Hats (orange) make up the largest segment, aligning with the bar chart in “Top Selling Product.”
   - It provides a quick, at-a-glance understanding of how each product contributes to total quantity sold.
   6. Sales by Region (Table):
   - The table breaks down sales revenue by region.
-The East region leads with 2,450,000 in sales, followed by North at 1,950,000, and West at 1,512,500.
+The South region leads with 4,675,000 in sales, followed by East at 2,450,000, North at 1,950,000 and West at 1,512,500.
   - This data highlights regional performance, which could help in allocating resources or tailoring regional marketing strategies.
   7. Sales by Product (Pie Chart):
   - The pie chart represents sales distribution by product category.
 Shoes appear to generate the highest sales value, followed by hats and gloves.